-For those of you who don’t know, Kyle and I met at Arcadia University, where were we both graduated with a major in Sociology!
+For those of you who don’t know, Kyle and I met at Arcadia University, where we both graduated with a major in Sociology!
 We both share an interest for understanding society and people, so inherently, with an interest in people, we have longing to know more about different groups of people, places, and customs.
 I believe this is where our wanderlust began.

 Arcadia University has an awesome “introduction to travel” experience called Preview where freshman get to pick a place to study abroad for a week during spring break at a very reasonable, low cost.
 (The cost of the program was $500 and this included airfare for a round trip flight, 7 days worth of transportation, 7 nights of accommodation, and most food), so it’s almost impossible for any student to pass up this opportunity.
 Kyle chose to visit China, and I chose to visit the wonderful South American county of Chile.